kristopolous/DRR/indycast.net/md/about.md

     {"url": "kpcc.indycast.net:8930", "latency": 2.451361894607544, "uptime": 5250, "disk": 2000112}
     ]

 The server query presents the output as valid JSON to do with it whatever you please.
+No more "easy things hard and everything else impossible".

 ##### Graphical comprehension